-Personal Injury Attorney Otero County
+Skilled Personal Injury Attorney in Otero County, TX

 Situated in south central New Mexico and lying along the Texas state border is Otero County.
 Founded on January 30 1899, a number of cities lie within the borders of Otero County including Tularosa, Cloudcroft, and the county seat of Alamogordo.

 Otero County was named after Territorial Representative to Congress, Miguel A. Otero, who held the role from 1856 to 1861.
 In 1897, President McKinley appointed Otero to be the Territorial Governor, something of which was a notable achievement as he was the first Hispanic individual to serve as Governor.

 The county is home to a umber of famous sites and foundations.
 Alamogordo is home to a well know rocket and missile testing site, the Mescalero Apache Reservation, and the New Mexico Museum of Space History.
 The International Space Hall of Fame and the New Mexico School for the Blind and Visually Impaired are also located within Otero County.

 Pedestrian Accidents: Not Only Affecting the Visually Impaired